Download This Bill in Microsoft Word format

 (d) that the insured may have the option to increase the deductible and thus lower the potential premium cost paid;

-(e) whether a separate deductible is required for hurricane, wind, or named storm damage, and if so, includes an example which illustrates how the deductible functions for a policy valued at one hundred thousand dollars and this illustration will include a clear explanation of the event which will trigger the deductible to the requirements of S.C.
-Code of Regulations 69-56.
+(e) whether a separate deductible is required for hurricane, wind, or named storm damage, as opposed to some other type of loss, and if so, include an example which illustrates how the deductible functions for a policy valued at one hundred thousand dollars and this illustration will include a clear explanation of the event which will trigger the deductible to the requirements of South Carolina Code of Regulations 69-56.

 (2) The director or his designee shall prescribe the form and manner for insurer notices or disclosures issued pursuant to this subsection.